Irene Cara: Career

-In March 2004, Cara received two honors with an induction into the Ciboney Cafe's Hall of Fame and a Lifetime Achievement Award presented at the sixth annual Prestige Awards.
-In June 2005, Cara won the third round of the NBC television series Hit Me, Baby, One More Time, performing "Flashdance...
+In 2005, Cara won the third round of the NBC television series Hit Me, Baby, One More Time, performing "Flashdance...
 What a Feeling" and covered Anastacia's song "I'm Outta Love" with her all-female band Hot Caramel.
 At the 2006 AFL Grand Final in Melbourne, Cara performed a rendition of "Flashdance" as an opener to the pre-match entertainment.

 In 2005, Cara contributed a dance single, titled "Forever My Love", to the compilation album titled Gay Happening Vol. 12.